Study topics which are frequently the subject of expert testimony in court, and have most relevance internationally.

 I chose to study Forensic Dentistry at the University of Dundee because of the reputation that the university has for forensic education.
 I am enjoying the course because of the friendly environment, excellent teaching staff, friendly colleagues and the homely environment of the University.
 On the course, we have benefited from exposure to many forensic cases and we are being taught how to tackle different scenarios with proper guidelines.
 I would recommend the course because of the excellent teaching and the access to forensic cases.

 Acquiring this qualification will be a key step in the development of professional expertise in forensic dentistry.

 You will gain:

 - Skills, knowledge and experience in aspects of forensic dentistry which are most frequently the subject of expert testimony in court.

 - A deep understanding of the role of other forensic disciplines, resulting in in-depth knowledge of where and how forensic dentistry links with the wider forensic community.

 - The necessary skills to plan, execute and write-up a research project.

 The interdisciplinary aspect of this course, and the focus on the important aspects of forensic dentistry will ensure that you are in a position to contribute to forensic service provision in your region/country.

 Acceptance to the course does not entitle you to work as a dentist in the UK, either during the course or after graduation.

-Prospective applicants must hold a recognised dental degree (BDS or equivalent).
-At least 2 years post-qualification dental experience is desirable Ð this is not a strict requirement but those with experience will be considered ahead of newly-qualified
+Prospective applicants must hold a primary dental qualification BDS (or equivalent).
+At least 2 years post-qualification dental experience is desirable before applying..

 English Language Requirement